Chandanibps/kubestarter/minikube_installation.md

 -apply a deployment.yml file for nginx server.
 -apply service.yml file.
--rolling update (update a new version of niginx server for creating a new deployment file)
+-rolling update (update a new version of niginx server for creating a new deployment file) -to create a secret.yml file for storing the db passwords like sensitive data.
+-create a config.map file for storing non senstivie data.

 commands: